-A standard application form detailing the location, reasons and proposed method of prohibition of Wheeled Recreational Device users must be completed by the road authority and assessed by the Manager, Traffic Services, DIT.
-The application form is contained in the Appendix.
+A standard application form detailing the location, reasons and proposed method of prohibition of Wheeled Recreational Device users, accompanied by a traffic impact statement, must be completed by the road authority and assessed by the Manager, Traffic Services, DIT.
+The application form is contained in Appendix A.